Nightstand Valet Docking Station

 DIY charging station on the nightstand with phone, watch and bluetooth earbuds charging.

 I guess I will be making another nightstand organizer for him as well.
 Good thing this one was so fun and easy to put together.
-It was built completely out of 1×4 & 1×1 scraps.
-And the build was so quick and fun!

-You can customize your own nightstand valet anyway you want.
 The one I made holds a normal sized phone (it you have a really big one you will want to adjust), 2 watches (1 with a charger), and bluetooth headphones (or other small electronic).

 Sketchup drawing of the nightstand valet with measurements on it.